gerlov/project_two/README.md

 For this branch.
-You need to download / instal the following
+You need to download / install the following
 1. Docker
 2. Node
 3. Angular